A Day in the Life of an IR Professional

 Summary

-What are the skills needed in equity IR and debt IR ?
+What are the different skill set requirements for equity IR and debt IR?

 Speak to an expert